simonpenel/thirdkind/README.md

 * Input one newick or phyloxml file -> a svg representation of the tree with node events

-* Input one recphyloxml file -> a svg representation of the  "path" gene (or symbiot) tree(s) inside the associated "pipe" species (or host) tree
+* Input one recphyloxml file -> a svg representation of the   gene (or symbiot) 'lower' tree(s) inside the associated species (or host) 'upper' tree

 * Input two recphyloxml files -> several svg representations allowing to display 3 level reconciliations (for example gene/symbiot/host)